yao981113/yao981113.github.io/CV.md

 ## Education

-* 2021 ~ current: Massachusetts Institute of Technology
+* 2021 ~ 2026: Massachusetts Institute of Technology
   * Ph.D. in mathematics, advised by [Alexander Postnikov](https://math.mit.edu/~apost/index.html)
+  * Thesis title: The Combinatorics of Triangulations of Products of Two Simplices
 * 2017 ~ 2021: Massachusetts Institute of Technology
   * Undergraduate, major in mathematics and computer science, minor in linguistics